balaragavesh/Hand-gesture-recognition/README.md

-To add visual hierarchy to your README, you can use Markdown syntax with various heading levels and bullet points.
-Here’s an improved version with headings, subheadings, and lists for clarity:

----

 # Hand Gesture Recognition

 This project enables real-time hand gesture recognition using **MediaPipe** and **OpenCV**.
 The system can detect and classify gestures from both hands simultaneously, making it ideal for applications requiring multi-hand gesture recognition.
 This README provides a step-by-step guide on how to set up, collect data, and start recognizing gestures.